redhat-cop/infra.lvm_snapshots/README.md

 ## Contributing

-We apriciate participation from any new contributors.
+We appreciate participation from any new contributors.
 Get started by opening an issue or pull request.
 Refer to our [contribution guide](CONTRIBUTING.md) for more information.

 ## Reporting issues